dylanhitt/semantic-release-jira/README.md

     networkConcurrency?: number;

     /**
-     * indicates if a new release created in jira should be set as released */ released?: boolean;
+     * Indicates if a new release created in jira should be set as released. `true` if the branch is not a prerelease */ released?: boolean;
     /**
-     * include the release date when creating a release in jira */ setReleaseDate?: boolean;
+     * Include the release date when creating a release in jira */ setReleaseDate?: boolean;
 }